Volvo XC90: XC90 Ocean Race

 In 2001 Volvo became the main sponsor of an around-the-world sailing race, now called the Volvo Ocean Race.
 The 2005 edition was the first in which all competitors used the same boat known as the Volvo Open 70, a 21.5 m racing yacht made for a crew of 10+ and to be robust enough to survive the open ocean.

 In early 2006, Volvo released a special version called Ocean Race Edition.
 Special blue colour, leather interior with contrast stitching and special interior trim.
 A total of 800 were made.

+XC90 Sport

+Between 2006 and 2008 Volvo released the Sport trim, which eventually came to bridge the gap between the R series that was available for the S60 and V70, and the R design badge that ultimately usurped the R series.

+In the XC90 Sport, the engine was rated at the same power as in the non-Sport XC90s, but the suspension was markedly stiffer due to different shocks and added roll bars, giving it considerably less body roll in curves.
+Also, the power steering was tweaked to provide a more direct feel at higher speeds.
+Furthermore, it borrowed the blue background for the odometer in the dash and got 5-spoke Vulcanis rims.
+The Sport was marketed in Passion Red and also available in Black Sapphire, Titanium Grey and Electric Silver.

 XC Classic

 The first generation Volvo XC90 was sold in China as the XC Classic.
 It was produced at the Volvo factory located in Daqing, Heilongjiang Province, with necessary tooling shipped from Sweden.
 Equipment levels were changed compared to the international versions, and only one engine, a 2.5L turbo petrol 5-cylinder engine with 220 hp, was available.
 All XC Classic models came with AWD as standard and either a 5-speed manual or 5-speed automatic transmission.
 It was priced below the second generation XC90.